DmytroRybka/CommunicatingVessels/README.md

 What is it?
 -----------

-It is a sample, deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss Enterprise Application Platform 6 or JBoss AS 7.1.
+It is a project for demonstrating communicating-vessels (represented as a list) algorithm implementation based on Java EE 6 on JBoss AS 7.1., primefaces 5.0.
+JSF 2.0, EJB 3.1, CDI 1.0
+As a base was used maven archetype.

+In future existing implementation might be extended with statistic module that collects statistic history per user.

 Demo
 -----------------